0xPolygonID/docs/docs/issuer-node/install-gcm.md

 </div>

 You should pay attention to the `The Name of the Reserved External IP` field; this field should be filled in with the name of the external IP you have.
-Then, in the fields related to domain names, you can enter names following the pattern ç, where XXX is the number of the IP associated with the name entered in the `The Name of the Reserved External IP` field.
+Then, in the fields related to domain names, you can enter names following the pattern domain-name.XXX.nip.io, where XXX is the number of the IP associated with the name entered in the `The Name of the Reserved External IP` field.
 In this example, that IP number is 34.160.87.138.
 After pressing "deploy," you should wait a few minutes, and the issuer node will be ready.

 ## Install Issuer Node with domain names